 Two bad puns in one, but this card is surprisingly competitive, able to special summon "Frog" monsters from your deck, detach materials to negate opposing cards, and recycle a water monster when sent to your graveyard.

 Amusing Spells and Traps in Yu-Gi-Oh

-Today's list proves it's not all magicians and dragons in dueling, with the game balancing its "serious" monsters with these goofs, always good for a mid-game laugh.
-For more naming shenanigans, we'll soon tackle other hilarious monster names plus spells and traps, but for now, vote for your favorite and I'll see you at our next Yu-Gi-Oh review!
+Today's list proves it's not all magicians and dragons in dueling, with the game balancing its "serious" monsters with these goofs, which are always good for a mid-game laugh.
+For more naming shenanigans, we'll soon tackle other hilarious monster names plus spells and traps, but for now, vote for your favorite, and I'll see you at our next Yu-Gi-Oh review!

 © 2020 Jeremy Gill